- AustraliaNorth AmericaWorld

 In today’s digital world, cybersecurity is not just important — it's essential.

-Not only is the frequency of cyberattacks growing, but they are costing companies more.
-In 2023, an IBM (NYSE:IBM) research report found that the average data breach cost in the previous year was US$4.45 million.
-A 2024 report reveals that the price of a data breach had risen to US$4.88 million between March 2023 and February 2024, attributed primarily to business disruption and post-breach recovery efforts.
+A 2024 IBM report reveals that the price of a data breach had risen to US$4.88 million between March 2023 and February 2024, primarily due to business disruptions and post-breach recovery efforts.

 Market research paints a compelling picture.
-MarketsAndMarkets projects the global cybersecurity market size will reach US$298.5 billion by 2028, a compound annual growth rate (CAGR) of 9.4 percent from 2022.
+MarketsAndMarkets projects the size of the global cybersecurity market will reach US$298.5 billion by 2028, rising at a compound annual growth rate (CAGR) of 9.4 percent from 2022.
 Grand View Research sets the bar even higher, projecting a market value of US$500.7 billion by 2030.
+Both firms highlight emerging opportunities in the areas of artificial intelligence (AI) and machine learning for threat detection and response.

-North America, currently dominating the cybersecurity market, is poised for continued growth.
+North America, which is currently dominating the cybersecurity market, is poised for continued growth.
 In the US, Statista projects revenue growth at a CAGR of 7.12 percent between 2025 and 2029.
-Meanwhile, Mordor Intelligence estimates Canada’s cybersecurity sector will reach US$24.23 in value.

 AI advancements are changing the threat landscape, requiring AI-powered cybersecurity solutions.
 While AI offers powerful tools to combat cybercrime, it also empowers malicious actors with new and sophisticated methods of attack.

-The IBM report highlighted a concerning trend: customer personally identifiable information (PII) remains the most common target for cybercriminals.
-AI amplifies the potential damage caused by PII breaches, as attackers now have more tools to leverage this information.
-The report also determined that, despite the benefits of AI and automation in reducing breach costs, only 12 percent of organizations say they have fully recovered from a data breach.
-Experts foresee AI-powered attacks — along with ransomware, supply chain attacks, deepfakes, and cloud jacking — as major cybersecurity threats in the coming years.
+The report also notes that, despite the benefits of AI and automation in reducing breach costs, only 12 percent of organizations say they have fully recovered from a data breach.
+Experts see AI-powered attacks — along with ransomware, supply chain attacks, deepfakes and cloud jacking — as major cybersecurity threats in the coming years.

-Modern cybersecurity programs leverage a combination of AI-powered solutions.
-AI-driven Attack Surface Management (ASM) provides continuous visibility into potential vulnerabilities, while AI-powered Security Information and Event Management (SIEM) automates threat detection.
+AI-driven attack surface management provides continuous visibility into potential vulnerabilities, while AI-powered security information and event management (SIEM) automates threat detection.
 AI also enhances posture management by enabling automated red-teaming exercises to proactively identify weaknesses.

 Palo Alto Networks (NASDAQ:PANW), for example, offers a platform approach with Prisma Cloud, integrating AI across various security domains, including network security, cloud security and security operations.
-The company projects its security offerings will lead to continued growth in the second quarter of 2025 after expanding its offerings to the industrial sector and acquiring a cloud-based version of IBM’s AI-enabled QRadar SIEM
+The company projects its security offerings will lead to continued growth in the second quarter of 2025 after expanding its offerings to the industrial sector and acquiring a cloud-based version of IBM’s AI-enabled QRadar SIEM.

 AI-driven automation that continuously analyzes security posture and recommends improvements helps ensure optimized defenses.
 However, organizations must extend their security posture management to encompass the AI models themselves.
 In AI-powered applications, a rising security risk is prompt injection attacks, where attackers insert malicious instructions to control AI models.
-Recognizing this need, Cisco (NASDAQ:CSCO) acquired Robust Intelligence, a company specializing in protecting AI systems from vulnerabilities and attacks, in September 2024.
-According to a press release announcing the deal, the acquisition will “serve as a safety layer for Cisco Security Cloud, providing AI applications and models with default protection.”
+Recognizing this need, Cisco Systems (NASDAQ:CSCO) moved to buy Robust Intelligence, a company specializing in protecting AI systems, in September 2024.

 The power of blockchain in cybersecurity

-Blockchain offers unique capabilities for securing data, building trust, and enhancing resilience through its secure and immutable record of transactions.
+Blockchain offers unique capabilities for securing data, building trust and enhancing resilience through its secure and immutable record of transactions.
 Each block in the chain contains transaction data and a unique hash, relying heavily on cryptography to ensure data integrity and prevent tampering.
-This is particularly crucial in the realm of cryptocurrencies, where encryption prevents double-spending and secures the transfer of funds.
+This is particularly crucial in the realm of cryptocurrencies, where encryption prevents double spending and secures the transfer of funds.

-Microsoft (NASDAQ:MSFT), Amazon (NASDAQ:AMZN), Oracle (NYSE:ORCL), and IBM are all making significant contributions to the field of blockchain cybersecurity.
 Microsoft’s Azure Confidential Ledger provides a highly secure environment for storing sensitive data, while Amazon, IBM and Oracle all offer enterprise-grade blockchain platforms and services to facilitate the development of secure applications for various use cases, including supply chain management and data sharing.

-Companies like privately-held Guardtime are developing solutions to address existing challenges to implementing blockchain with cybersecurity, such as scalability issues faced by traditional blockchains like Bitcoin.
-Guardtime’s Keyless Signature Infrastructure (KSI) is based on a special kind of Merkel Tree — a data structure that allows for efficient verification of data integrity without needing to download the entire blockchain — called a hash calendar, which only records the hashes of data at specific time intervals.
+Guardtime’s Keyless Signature Infrastructure (KSI) is based on a special kind of Merkle tree — a data structure that allows for efficient verification of data integrity without needing to download the entire blockchain — called a hash calendar, which only records the hashes of data at specific time intervals.

 The quantum leap in cybersecurity